Michelle Obama Biography, Education, Net Worth, Quotes, Books

 Michelle Obama (Michelle LaVaughn Robinson Obama, born on 17 January 1964) is a lawyer, writer, and former first lady of the United States from 2007-2017.
-Michelle is the wife of former president Barack Obama.
+Michelle Obama is the wife of former president Barack Obama.

-Biography Michelle Obama
+Michelle Obama biography

 Michelle Obama grew up in a middle-class and hard-working family in the former segregated South Chicago.
 She grew up with her parents and her brother Craig.
 Her father, Fraser, suffered from brain disease multiple sclerosis.
 Still, he always made sure that their mother, Marian could raise Michelle and Craig.